Isla Dawn: Independent circuit (2013–2018, 2025-present)

-Mae Young Classic (2017–2018)
+WWE (2018–2025)

+NXT UK (2018–2022)

-On 6 November 2017 episode of Raw, Dawn wrestled under the name Stacy Coates, losing to Asuka in a squash.
-Dawn competed in the 2018 Mae Young Classic tournament.
+On 6 November 2017 episode of Raw, Stewart wrestled under the name Stacy Coates, losing to Asuka in a squash.
+She later competed in the 2018 Mae Young Classic tournament, debuting the ring name Isla Dawn.
 She was eliminated in the first round after losing to Nicole Matthews on 8 August 2018.

-NXT UK (2018–2022)

 On 18 June 2018, during day one of the United Kingdom Championship Tournament, Dawn made her debut on NXT in a triple threat match to determine the number one contender for the NXT Women's Championship, when Toni Storm defeated her and Killer Kelly.
 On 25 August (which aired on tape delay on 21 November), she competed in the first round of the NXT UK Women's Championship Tournament, losing to Storm.
 On 31 October episode of NXT UK, Dawn picked up her first televised win by defeating Nina Samuels.
 On 19 December episode of NXT UK, Dawn fought Rhea Ripley for the NXT UK Women's Championship in a losing effort.
 On 19 June 2019 episode of NXT UK, Dawn competed in a battle royal to determine the number one contender for the NXT UK Women's Championship, which was won by Kay Lee Ray.
 On 30 April 2020 (which was taped on 15 June 2019), Dawn fought Shayna Baszler for the NXT Women's Championship, but failed to capture the title.

 On 11 February 2021 episode of NXT UK, Dawn fought against the debuting Meiko Satomura, where Dawn was defeated.
 In March, vignettes started airing of Dawn conducting occult readings through a ouija board and tarot cards.

 On 25 March episode of NXT UK, Dawn returned and defeated Aleah James.